-Project type: Field school & series of field trips for acquaintance with cultural heritage of the Socialist (Communist) period in Bulgaria with focus on monumental art and architecture.
-Suitable for adults (18 +) interested in arts, history, art history, architecture, cultural anthropology of East Bloc between 1945 and 1990 as well as photography (documentary, artistic and architectural).
+Project type: Field school & series of field trips to be acquainted with the cultural heritage of the Socialist (Communist) period in Bulgaria with focus on monumental art and architecture.
+Suitable for adults (18 +) interested in arts, history, art history, architecture, cultural anthropology of the Eastern Bloc between 1945 and 1990 as well as photography (documentary, artistic and architectural).
 Participants' profiles can vary from students and professionals to connoisseurs.

-Site/s: eight to ten monuments and monumental complexes located in Bulgaria, from the capital Sofia in the West to the Black Sea Coast to the East.
-The travel arrangements to these sites will be organized by the Balkan Heritage Field School.
+Site/s: eight to ten monuments and monumental complexes located in Bulgaria, from the capital Sofia in the west to the Black Sea coast to the east.
+Travel arrangements to these sites will be organized by the Balkan Heritage Field School.
+The entire journey is approximately 1000 kilometers (620 miles) across the whole country.

 Period in the Project's Focus: The socialist period in Bulgaria (1945-1989)